jkusner/jkusner.github.io/README.md

 ### What's Happening in #SanFrancisco?

 This interactive story was created with [ArcGIS Story Maps](https://www.arcgis.com/index.html).
 It talks about the information gathered from a week's worth of #SanFrancisco tweets and how the data was collected.
+I recommend you [view the story in a separate window](https://lu.maps.arcgis.com/apps/Cascade/index.html?appid=d332ff4848654a6e803cb8f1d0471408) for the best experience.

 <iframe width="100%" height="800px" src="https://lu.maps.arcgis.com/apps/Cascade/index.html?appid=d332ff4848654a6e803cb8f1d0471408" frameborder="0" scrolling="yes"></iframe>